-Everything about Chateau Carbonnieux Graves, Pessac Leognan, Bordeaux wine producer profile, with wine tasting notes, wine and food pairings, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Carbonnieux Graves, Pessac Leognan, Bordeaux with wine tasting notes and wine with food pairings.
+Learn all the best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Carbonnieux History, Overview

 Chateau Carbonnieux has nice neighbors.
 In fact, they are situated close to Chateau Haut Bailly and Chateau Smith Haut Lafitte.
 The gravel based, Pessac Leognan vineyard of Chateau Carbonnieux is planted to red and white grapes.
-Interestingly, Chateau Carbonnieux is one of the few Bordeaux wine chateau maintaining plantings of all 5 red Bordeaux wine varietals.
+Interestingly, Chateau Carbonnieux is one of the few Bordeaux vineyards that continue maintaining plantings of all 5 red Bordeaux wine varietals.

 Chateau Carbonnieux Vineyards, Terroir, Grapes, Winemaking